tc39/notes/es8/2017-11/nov-28.md

 #### Conclusion/Resolution

- - Not promoted to stage 3
+- Stage 2 holds
   - Consensus on the previous previously contentious questions about the singular+plural unit names as well as the size names

 MM: Side note, I'd like to withdraw my proposal for Repair Proxy Transparency.